Lock 24 North

 during the late 1800s...

-Prior to the age of electricity or steam boilers, the canal created a new source of energy in an area of generally flat terrain.
-Lock 24N was typical of how water power aided in rapid industrial growth.
 The 103 canal lift locks of the Miami and Erie Canal raised canal boats 395 feet above Lake Erie, and 513 above the Ohio River at Cincinnati, Ohio.
 Each canal lock was 90 feet long by 15 feet.* |

 |